 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-Collected data are converted to a price index and data are released as such, so that it is not possible to identify the suppliers of the original raw price information.
+Collected data are converted to price indexes and data are released as such, so that it is not possible to identify the suppliers of raw prices.

 Revisions and seasonal adjustment

 In terms of price data, it has been acknowledged since the inception of the NHPI house and land sub-aggregate series that the house-to-land split can contain some level of respondent bias.
 This is due to the very difficult task of separating the total value of a new house into a land portion and a structure portion.
 The allocation of value in such a circumstance may be easy for one builder to provide and conceptually difficult for another to determine.
-Nevertheless, all efforts are made to obtain, verify and edit such information in concert with the builder.
+Nevertheless, all efforts are made to obtain, verify and edit this information in concert with the builders.

 Other non-sampling errors